learnables/metaschool/README.md

 - [`WrapperFactory`](http://learnables.net/metaschool/api/#metaschool.WrapperFactory): An (optional) class to generate wrappers, given a configuration.
 - [`TaskConfig`](http://learnables.net/metaschool/api/#metaschool.TaskConfig): A simple dict-like object to configure tasks.

-Let's assume we have a base Gym environment `DrivingEnv-v0` for training self-driving system in different conditions (locations, weather, car maker).
+Now, say we have a base Gym environment `DrivingEnv-v0` for training self-driving system in different conditions (locations, weather, car maker).
 We can turn this environment into a set of multiple tasks as follows.

 Note: we also use a [`GymTaskset`](http://learnables.net/metaschool/api/#metaschool.GymTaskset), which lets us automatically sample and keep track of tasks.